 In general, most people burn about .04 calories per step.
 This might seem like a minuscule amount, but if you are getting 10,000 steps per day, that can add up to an extra 400 calories or in terms of food, about an extra cheeseburger!

 That’s why the calculator above needs to know your weight, age, and gender.
-These are all factors that go into how much calories you burn with each step.
+These are all factors that go into how many calories you burn with each step.

 There are several other ways you can try to lose weight.
-Some use diets like keto, other workout out more to burn more calories.
+Some use diets like keto, others workout out more to burn more calories.

 Step Your Way to Weight Loss

 Increasing the number of steps you take in any given day will in turn increase the number of calories you burn.
-This is simple science.
 If you increase the number of calories you burn, without eating more food, you will lose weight.
-Step your way to a skinnier waste line.
+Step your way to a skinnier waistline.